General Curriculum Information

 Our philosophy is about listening to, noticing and responding to students so we can best prepare them for their future.
 We do this in a way that encourages and develops ‘unrelenting curiosity for learning’.
 A transdisciplinary curriculum enables us to do just that.

 'In turn, the design of each school’s curriculum should allow teachers the scope to make interpretations in response to the particular needs, interests, and talents of individuals and groups of students in their classes (NZC, pg37).’

 At Kauri Flats School we believe that every student deserves the best opportunities to succeed both academically and socially.
 By listening to and responding to our students we ensure our learners needs are met.
 This approach to learning not only inspires and engages but also offers our students the best possible learning/life experiences through nurturing growth, encouraging development, supporting effort, recognising achievements, challenging viewpoints, guiding progress, growing ideas and instilling values.
 This philosophy also allows student voice to be heard and student led learning to be grown throughout the school through project/curriculum interest

 Senior School – UC4L

-These areas are still growing and developing as we enter our second year and as they grow so does our students learning and the impact our teachers have on both social and academic growth.
+As these areas continue to grow, so does our students learning and the impact our teachers have on both the social and academic growth of our students.